FargoSeabi/HotelBookingSystem/README.md

 The program runs as an interactive console application and will prompt for input (menu commands, dates, guest details, etc.).

-## Example

-The program prints room listings and a sample reservation flow.
-See the console output when you run `java Main`.

-## Contributing

-If you want improvements (unit tests, input validation, CLI args, or a GUI), open an issue or submit a pull request.

 ## License